mirego/trikot.patron/README.md

 # Trikot.patron

-This repository is the stable base upon which we build our Elixir projects at Mirego.
+This repository is the stable base upon which we build our mobile projects at Mirego.
-We want to share it with the world so you can build awesome Elixir applications too.
+We want to share it with the world so you can build awesome mobile applications too.

 ## Usage